-Implementing portions of the Bicycle Plan on certain IDOT routes is scheduled for FY 2023, including any signage and striping installations.
+Implementing portions of the Bicycle Plan on certain IDOT routes was originally scheduled for FY 2023, including any signage and striping installations.
+However, the IDOT approval process has continued well beyond what was originally anticipated.
 Locations along Thatcher Avenue, North Avenue, and Harlem Avenue areas would not be included in this portion of the implementation due to the feasibility of sidepaths that are no longer being considered and to avoid duplicative work with the ongoing design of a potential bike trail along Thatcher Avenue adjacent to the Des Plaines River by the Intergovernmental Coalition Phase I Study Trail Advisory Group.
 This implementation phase includes Lake Street and the eastern portion of Madison Street.

-The alternative to this project is to maintain the status quo, and/or implementation could be delayed and phased over time.
+The alternative to this project is to maintain the status quo, and/or implementation could be delayed and phased in over time.